[20K] Vile History

 “We decided to call the world Xiangsu in honour of the father of Chinasian philosophy – the rationale being that this world represents a new beginning for the members of Pan-Pacific, a future free of oppression and threat of assimilation by the Terran Empire.

-“We’re launch the Tritons in thirty minutes.
+“We’re launching the Tritons in thirty minutes.
 The atmosphere on board the Horizon is incredible – I wish I was going down there myself.”

 “There’s been a terrible accident in the launch bay.
-One of the doors malfunctioned.
+The bay door malfunctioned.
 Three members of our Martian team were sucked out into space and one of the landing craft was dragged across the bay, causing damage which has rendered it non-spaceworthy.
-The landing team aboard survived by a miracle – the vessel’s rudimentary AI managed to sustain atmosphere within the lander while the passengers were able to seal fractures in its hull.
+The landing team aboard that Triton survived by a miracle.
+The vessel’s rudimentary AI managed to sustain atmosphere within the lander while the passengers were able to seal fractures in its hull.
 There’s already talk of this expedition being cursed, which is, frankly, repulsive and offensive to the memory of those who just died.
-I might have to go on this expedition after all to keep my teams focused.”
+I might have to go on this expedition after all, to keep the teams focused.”

 “We’re going to try to deploy the undamaged lander tomorrow.
 I’ve had to reassign personnel due to the limited carrying capacity of our Triton.
 I’ve got a repair team working on the damaged lander, but as you can imagine, they weren’t pleased about having to go into that bay again.”